ourlifeloop/marketing/src/cms/training-faqs/how-do-i-add-an-activity-to-my-calendar.md

 ---
 question: How do I add an activity to my calendar?
-answer: 'On the left-hand side, click on the “Calendar” button.
+answer: 'On the left-hand side, click on the “Calendar” tab.
 Click on the day you would like to add an activity to or click on the "+ Add Activity" button on the top right.
 A form will appear to the right of your calendar.
 Fill out the form with your activity information then select the “Create Activity”